openebs-archive/cstor-operators/docs/tutorial/cspc/tuning/tune.md

 Priority Class are also applied in a similar manner like `resources` and `auxResources`.
 The following is a sample CSPC YAML that has priority class specified.
 For `worker-node-1` and `worker-node-2` priority class are applied form @spec.priorityClassName but for `worker-node-3` it is applied from @spec.pools[2].poolConfig.priorityClassName

+Please visit this [link](https://kubernetes.io/docs/concepts/configuration/pod-priority-preemption/#priorityclass) for more information on priority class

+*NOTE:*
-*NOTE:* Priority class needs to be created before hand.
+1. Priority class needs to be created before hand.
 In this case, `high-priority` and `ultra-priority` priority classes should exist.
+2. The index starts form 0 for @.spec.pools list.

 ```yml
 apiVersion: cstor.openebs.io/v1